 There are ten stations at convenient points.
-The road begins with a loop which encircles the Indian School.
+The railroad begins with a loop which encircles the Indian School.
 It runs southeast, encircling the Anthropological Building, and then turns northwest.
-Passing between the colonnade and the Stock Pavilion, the road skirts the south side of the Machinery Building and Annex, and then turns northward past its west end.
+Passing between the colonnade and the Stock Pavilion, the railroad skirts the south side of the Machinery Building and Annex, and then turns northward past its west end.
 It next crosses over the roof of the Perron of the Terminal Station, where connection is made with all out-of-town railways.

 |Click for a large, readable image.|